-Some of the problems NEONGOBY addresses, such as tracking pointer definitions and handling memory reuse, off-bound pointers, and undefined values, overlap with what bounds checkers must handle.
+ers, and undefined values, overlap with what bounds checkers must handle.
 However, NEONGOBY has very different assumptions and goals than bounds checkers: it assumes a test program is largely correct, and uses the program to detect errors in alias analyses, whereas bounds checkers prevent buffer overflow attacks to a program.
 False negatives in bounds checkers may lead to exploits, and false positives wrongly abort executions.
 In contrast, the effects of NEONGOBY's false positives and negatives are much less serious.
 Because of these differences, it is an overkill for NEONGOBY to borrow complex bounds-checking techniques.

 Table 1 summarizes the different techniques in typical bounds checkers and NEONGOBY.
 Bounds checkers must check buffer overflows online to stop exploits, whereas NEONGOBY can defer costly detection completely offline.
 Bounds checkers may assume a correct alias analysis (and other static analyses) and use them to remove unnecessary checks, whereas NEONGOBY is intended to detect errors in alias analyses.
-Bounds checkers need maintain pointer base and bound information with fat pointers, maps, or trees [21], which break backward compatibility or have high overhead.
+Bounds checkers need to maintain pointer base and bound information with fat pointers, maps, or trees [14, 24], which break backward compatibility or have high overhead.
 In contrast, NEONGOBY maintains no pointer metadata.
 Bounds checkers check pointer dereferences and track memory deallocations to catch bugs, whereas NEONGOBY does neither.
-Bounds checkers may need to accurately handle pointers off by more than one bytes and undefined integer values to avoid wrongly aborting executions, whereas NEONGOBY ignores these cases.
+Bounds checkers may need to accurately handle pointers off by more than one bytes and undefined values in stack and heap variables to avoid wrongly aborting executions, whereas NEON-GOBY ignores these cases.